khtdr/pageboy/README.md

         pageboy -h         # shows this message
     https://github.com/khtdr/pageboy

-More examples can be found in the (https://github.com/khtdr/pageboy/blob/master/tests/)[tests directory].
+More examples can be found in the [tests directory](https://github.com/khtdr/pageboy/blob/master/tests/).

 advanced features